 King Hippo - Another relatively simple fight (we're still in the Minor Circuit after all).
 The only thing worth mentioning is the 1 star punch in the fight.
 I have to time it late enough so that he starts his next combo immediately.
 This punch is frame perfect by the way, as the only way it works is at the end of the star punch animation you see Hippo's gloves just barely touch on the frame before the punch connects.

-Piston Hondo - Bah, he should be Honda dammit!
-This fight introduces some "move canceling."
+Piston Hondo - This fight introduces some "move canceling."
 This is when you throw a punch "right" before he does an attack, which causes him to skip the attack outright.
 I do 2 of these to skip right to a star punch to his bow.
 The rest of the fight is straightforward.

 Soda Popinski - Ok, this is the first time I use "Champion's Mode" in the IL table.
 This allows my opponents to knock me down with any punch instantly.
 I use this to skip Soda's un-counterable rage punches which happens any time you throw a star punch.
 Soda can be knocked down instantly by hooking, throwing a delayed jab, then star punch; however, doing this again in the fight requires 2 stars.
 Also, this is 1 of 2 fights that have me abuse the "TKO Recovery" technique, which if I press 1+2 alot as Mac is falling, he may be able to kneel and get back up!
 This is completely random, so Soda TKO'd me many times while trying to get a sub 43 time.

-Bald Bull - Ah, the infamous Bald Bull.
-He has one of the most difficult strategies in contender (second to Soda).
+Bald Bull - Bull has one of the most difficult strategies in contender (second to Soda).
 It involves a move cancel, a very specific dodge to manipulate how many times you can punch him, and 4 very tough stars in a row.
 Oh yeah, and everyone's favorite, the bull charge.

-Super Macho Man - Using stars on Macho when he isn't stunned will make his next attack some out faster.
+Super Macho Man - Using stars on Macho when he isn't stunned will make his next attack come out faster.
 Also, a star punch to his 3rd spin punch knocks him down.

 TD Glass Joe - Another really easy fight.
 It's Glass Joe; not even amateur headgear can stop him from being pathetic :p